-It’s time to stock up for school, and depending on the number of kiddos and number of needs … you could see the number in your bank account drop dramatically.
+It’s time to stock up for school, and depending on the number of kiddos and their needs, you could see the number in your bank account drop dramatically.

 “Just get what you need,” suggests Austin Mom contributor Rachel Campbell, a small-business owner and single mom on a tight budget.
 “It’s need to have versus nice to have.”